EchoStar (SATS)

 Free cash flow isn't a prominently featured metric in company financials and earnings releases, but we think it's telling because it accounts for all operating and capital expenses, making it tough to manipulate.
 Cash is king.

-EchoStar has shown mediocre cash profitability over the last five years, giving the company limited opportunities to return capital to shareholders.
-Its free cash flow margin averaged 4.1%, subpar for a business services business.
+EchoStar has shown weak cash profitability over the last five years, giving the company limited opportunities to return capital to shareholders.
+Its free cash flow margin averaged 2.7%, subpar for a business services business.

-Taking a step back, we can see that EchoStar’s margin dropped by 11.8 percentage points during that time.
-This along with its unexciting margin put the company in a tough spot, and shareholders are likely hoping it can reverse course.
+Taking a step back, we can see that EchoStar’s margin dropped by 79.6 percentage points during that time.
+Almost any movement in the wrong direction is undesirable because of its already low cash conversion.
 If the trend continues, it could signal it’s in the middle of a big investment cycle.

-EchoStar burned through $144.4 million of cash in Q3, equivalent to a negative 4% margin.
-The company’s cash burn increased from $57.52 million of lost cash in the same quarter last year.
+EchoStar burned through $583.4 million of cash in Q4, equivalent to a negative 15.4% margin.
+The company’s cash burn increased from $298.7 million of lost cash in the same quarter last year.
 These numbers deviate from its longer-term margin, indicating it is a seasonal business that must build up inventory during certain quarters.

 9. Return on Invested Capital (ROIC)